poinck/ocelot/README.md

 - `i3lock` to lock your screen

 Things to come (order is priority):
-- LCD-brightness control for Thinkpads
+- LCD-brightness control for Thinkpads through `/sys`
 - lock screen on lid-close (provided as systemd.unit-file)
 - lock screen before hibernate or standby
 - `.Xresource`-template to configure colors for `urxvt`